mavlink/MAVSDK-docs/en/contributing/plugins.md

 The code for each plugin (and its unit test if one has been defined) is stored in a sub-folder of the **plugins** directory.
 Integration tests for all plugins in the library are stored in **integration_tests**.

-A simplified view of the folder structure is shown below (showing relevant directories for both the SDK and [SDK Extensions](../guide/sdk_extensions.md)):
+A simplified view of the folder structure is shown below:

 ```
 ├── MAVSDK